orbitalchicken/Roadmap/Postponed.md

 	caja: If you set a black wallpaper, the text below desktop icons becomes unvisible after reboot or logout and login.
 	caja: dng and raw images thumbnails in caja switch to default notification theme
+	mintdesktop: Use radiobuttons for marco vs compiz, with labels like "Marco (No desktop effects, compatible with all hardware)", "Compiz (Desktop effects, requires compatible hardware)"

 LMDE
 ----